 *Maximum award amount for a workshop or symposium from the Research Core Facilities Committee is $10,000.
 Cost sharing is highly encouraged.
 Please note whether full or partial funding for the event is being requested from the committee.
 If partial funding is requested, please list all expected funding source(s)

 In addition to costs, approved funding requests will receive logistical support from PSOM including: event publicity, coordination of catering, travel, and room reservations.

-Please submit your request to robergj@pennmedicine.upenn.edu
+Please submit your request to aweakley@pennmedicine.upenn.edu